-Marijuana refers to the dried leaves, flowers, stems, and seeds from the hemp plant, Cannabis sativa.
+Marijuana refers to the dried leaves, flowers, stems, and seeds from the Cannabis sativa or Cannabis indica plant.
 The plant contains the mind-altering chemical delta-9-tetrahydrocannabinol (THC) and other related compounds.
 Extracts can also be made from the cannabis plant.
-Marijuana can be smoked, vaporized and inhaled, or mixed into food known as “edibles”.
+Marijuana can be smoked, vaporized and inhaled, or mixed into food known as "edibles".
 A newly popular method of use is smoking or eating different forms of THC-rich resins.
 Smoking these THC-rich (as high as 95% THC) resins is known as dabbing.
 These extracts come in various forms such as:

 - hash oil or honey oil—a gooey liquid

 - wax or budder—a soft solid, like lip balm

 THC acts on specific brain cell receptors that ordinarily react to natural THC-like chemicals.
 The amount of THC in marijuana has been increasing over the past few decades, and may put users at a higher risk for addiction.
 Marijuana is the most commonly used illicit drug in the United States.1 Its use is widespread among young people.
 In 2015, more than 11 million young adults ages 18 to 25 used marijuana in the past year (NSDUH, 2015).
 Visit the National Institute on Drug Abuse to learn more about marijuana and marijuana extracts.